derekstavis/nrf24le1-libbcm2835/README.md

 For further development, the tool should conform to the above protocol.

+### Miscallenous

+`nrf24le1 show`

+Show the FSR register and make sure we can modify it, this demonstrates proper communication on the SPI bus to the nRF24LE1 module.

+`nrf24le1 reset`

+Reset the unit on the programmer, this resets the MCU to start the program afresh.

 ### Reading data from nRF24LE1

 `nrf24le1 read infopage [filename]`